Irving Literary Society (Cornell University): Later exercises

-The following Spring 1881 term, the Irving and the Cornell Club (a debating society) resumed their "union meetings" to bring the best of both organizations together for one evening's entertainment.
+The following spring 1881 term, the Irving and the Cornell Club (a debating society) resumed their "union meetings" to bring the best of both organizations together for one evening's entertainment.
 In May 1882, the Irving hosted a discussant, Professor Shackford, at Association Hall.
 The lecture on Transcendentalism gained the interest of Professor Franklin Benjamin Sanborn.
 Woodrow Wilson also served as a discussant during this period, in 1886.
 Extemporaneous addresses began to resemble those by toastmasters, with topics such as "How to Run A Sailboat".
 Readings came from current fiction, and poetry.
 "The Critic" still gave his weekly (and scathing) reviews of recent publications, and future music critic and bibliophile, Harry Falkenau, among others, provided music.

 Another example of Society activity during this period was the debate on the question, "Resolved, that indiscriminate personal eulogies and public demonstration are unsuitable methods of rewarding great achievements".
 Arguing in the affirmative was Elias Leavenworth Elliot, future inventor.
 In 1887, the Irving debated "Resolved, is plagiarism morally wrong?"
-During this period, Society leadership overlapped with the University's literary pursuits, such as the Cornell Daily Sun.
+During this period, society leadership overlapped with the university's literary pursuits, including with The Cornell Daily Sun.